kiffoh/messaging-app-mongoDB/README.md

 - **Environment-specific migrations**: Ensure that you set the `NODE_ENV` to either `development` or `production` before running the migration commands.
 - **Windows users**: You must use `cross-env` to set environment variables, as shown in the `package.json` commands.
 - **macOS/Linux users**: You can remove `cross-env` from the commands, as environment variables can be set directly in the terminal.

-# Database Schema Documentation

-## Overview
-This document outlines the database schema for EasyMessage, a messaging platform that supports both direct messages and group chats.
-The schema is implemented using Prisma with PostgreSQL as the database provider.

 ## Models